-- All Public Education, including but not limited to, school talks, CPR, AED and First-Aid Training - Off duty instructor to the extent all parties in the shared training program (e.g. RPM) similarly agree
+- All Public Education, including but not limited to, school talks, CPR, AED and First-Aid Training

-- Any other special duties expressly agreed upon by the Fire Chief and the Union
+- Off duty instructor to the extent all parties in the shared training program (e.g. RPM) similarly agree - Any other special duties expressly agreed upon by the Fire Chief and the Union

-Any overtime savings obtained will be transferred into the general overtime budget.
-The Village will provide a report of the overtime savings and any supporting documentation to the Union on a quarterly basis, generally at the time of the Labor-Management meeting.
 In the event that a fire or emergency call occurs at a time when a bargaining unit employee is performing a 7(g) work assignment, he may be recalled to a regular duty assignment, or may be used on a temporary basis as a hire-back.
 In such circumstances, upon reporting for duty, the 7(g) rate of pay shall be suspended and the employee shall be paid overtime based upon the employee's regular hourly rate of pay.